akiym/PPI-Future/README.md

 follows a format that looks like Perl syntax, it may be possible to extend the lexer to handle them.

-The ability to extend PPI to handle lexical additions to the language is on the drawing board to be done some time post-1.0
+The ability to extend PPI::Future to handle lexical additions to the language is on the drawing board to be done some time post-1.0

 The goal for success was originally to be able to successfully parse 99% of all Perl documents contained in CPAN.
 This means the entire file in each case.

-PPI has succeeded in this goal far beyond the expectations of even the author.
-At time of writing there are only 28 non-Acme Perl modules in CPAN that PPI is incapable of parsing.
+PPI::Future has succeeded in this goal far beyond the expectations of even the author.
+At time of writing there are only 28 non-Acme Perl modules in CPAN that PPI::Future is incapable of parsing.
 Most of these are so badly broken they do not compile as Perl code anyway.

-So unless you are actively going out of your way to break PPI, you should expect that it will handle your code just fine.
+So unless you are actively going out of your way to break PPI::Future, you should expect that it will handle your code just fine.

 ## Internationalisation

-PPI provides partial support for internationalisation and localisation.
+PPI::Future provides partial support for internationalisation and localisation.

 Specifically, it allows the use characters from the Latin-1 character set to be used in quotes, comments, and POD.
 Primarily, this covers languages from Europe and South America.

-PPI does **not** currently provide support for Unicode.
+PPI::Future does **not** currently provide support for Unicode.
 If you need Unicode support and would like to help, contact the author. (contact details below)

 ## Round Trip Safe

-When PPI parses a file it builds **everything** into the model, including whitespace.
+When PPI::Future parses a file it builds **everything** into the model, including whitespace.
 This is needed in order to make the Document fully "Round Trip" safe.